colinking/runlogger/README.md

 > [!NOTE]
 > This mod is currently in **beta**: the run log format may change and you may encounter bugs.
 >
-> If you run into any issues, notice any discrepancies in your run logs, or have any feedback, please
+> If you encounter bugs or have feedback, please
 > [open an issue on GitHub](https://github.com/colinking/serializationmod/issues/new)!

 > [!NOTE]
-> Due to a bug in Slay the Spire, runs are not always reproducible.
+> Due to a bug, Slay the Spire runs are not always reproducible.
 This can be fixed by installing
 > [Determinism Fix](https://github.com/colinking/determinismfix).

 ## Where are my run logs?